awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/70-create-asg.md

 cat ./asg.json
 ```

-1. You will notice there are placeholder values for **`%PrivateSubnet1%`** and **`%PrivateSubnet2%`**.
+2. You will notice there are placeholder values for **`%PrivateSubnet1%`** and **`%PrivateSubnet2%`**.
 To update the configuration file with the values of the outputs from the CloudFormation stack, execute the following command:
 ```
 sed -i.bak -e "s#%PrivateSubnet1%#$PrivateSubnet1#g" -e "s#%PrivateSubnet2%#$PrivateSubnet2#g" asg.json
 ```

 3. Now create the auto scaling group.
+This command will not return any output if it is successful.

 ```bash
 aws autoscaling create-auto-scaling-group --cli-input-json file://asg.json
 ```

-{{% notice note %}}
-This command will not return any output if it is successful.
-{{% /notice %}}

-1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
+4. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
 At this step of the workshop, the auto scaling group will have **no instances running**, as the desired number of instances is set to **0**.